andrewliebchen/crit-room/README.md

 - ⬜️ Curvature
 - ⬜️ Set size of panel based on size of image
 - ⬜️ Panel dimensions can either be scaled or number input
-- ⬜️ auto create child element
+- ⬜️ Don't allow drilldown if the element doesn't have children